dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 ### Loops

-Loops are C-like: for, do-while and while loops are available.
+Loops are C-like: for, do-while, and while loops are available.
 To loop over arrays, use either a regular for loop, the [forEach function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) of arrays, or the new for-of statement.

 {% include code.html id="mloops" file="loops.js" code="" js="true" preview="false" %}

 ### Functions

 Functions are one of the key features in computer science and are common to almost all programming languages.
-JavaScript uses function both the way we know them from languages such as C or Java, but also allows anonymous functions.
+JavaScript not only uses functions the way we know them from languages such as C or Java but also allows anonymous functions.

 {% include code.html id="mfunctions" file="functions.js" code="" js="true" preview="false" %}